who, what, where

 - neat phonetic sites on the web by Natasha Warner

 From 2004 to 2016 he was senior associate professor in Phonetics at Utrecht University.
 Since 2016 Quené is professor in Quantitative Methods of Empirical Research in the Humanities.
-His current research topics include quantitative research methods, variation in pronunciation, speech prosody, and speech and emotion.
-He has taught many courses in phonetics, linguistics and other topics at the BA, MA and graduate levels.
-Since 2014 he is also director of the undergraduate school in Languages, Literature and Communication at Utrecht University.
+From 2014 to 2019 he was also director of the undergraduate school in Languages, Literature and Communication.
+His current research topics include quantitative research methods, variation in pronunciation, and self-monitoring during speaking.
+He has taught many courses in phonetics, linguistics, methods and statistics, and related topics at the BA, MA, graduate, and postgraduate levels.